-If you're offered a job and the offer is then withdrawn
+If a job offer is withdrawn

 You can only claim pay for the notice period the contract says the new employer should have given you.
-If you don’t have have a right to contractual notice, you won’t be able to claim anything as you need to work for a month before you can get statutory notice.
+If you don’t have a right to contractual notice, you can claim ‘reasonable notice’, which is 1 week.

-You are entitled to the statement even if your job finishes before the initial two months, as long as the job was supposed to last for more than one month and you have worked for at least a month.
+You are entitled to the statement even if your job finishes before the initial 2 months, as long as the job was supposed to last for more than one month and you have worked for at least a month.

 An employee who wants a written statement may request one verbally or in writing.
 It is usually best to request the statement in writing and keep a copy of the letter, so that you can prove you asked for the statement.

-The written statement must include by law:
+The written statement must include:

 - the names of you and your employer